 Cut as many as you need to cover the top of the opening, and then cut a smaller piece to fill in the remainder.
 Use anything you have for this, because it does not matter how many pieces make the decking.

-After covering the bottom of the kitchen tower box, move on to the middle shelf.
+After covering the bottom of the toddler learning tower box, move on to the middle shelf.
 Do the same thing, and cover the top with flat pieces until it’s completely covered.
 This is the adjustable center step for the toddler tower.

 Adding the Second Step to the Tower